Twister1002/overwatch-pugs/README.md

 ## Bugs:
 - Fix parsing issue with setting players info

+## Version 1.2.4
+- Fixed bug where valorant would attempt to make a match when not enough players are queued

 ## Version 1.2.0
 - Implemented Valorant.
 Users can now used !val as a command to do basic commands like overwatch
 - Updated and moved methods to utility methods